visualizedata/jacob-romer-thesis/thesis/writing/outline.md

 Tracking
 	- Definition
-		- Whence and whither: Analytics, Advertising, or Surveillance
+		- Whence and whither: Analytics, Advertising, and the Data Body
 		- Two Problems: Identifying and Profiling
 			- Identifying
 				- Fingerprinting, Cookies